observIQ/stanza/docs/operators/add.md

 </table>

 <hr>
-Add a value to the record using an expression
+Add a value to the body using an expression

 ```yaml
 - type: add